In this article, you can find a simple summary of the poem The Dream of The Rood. We will also discuss its themes and details about its author.

 There are sections of “The Dream of the Rood” first found in the Ruthwell Cross, which dates back to the 8th century.
 Eighteen verses from the poem were carved on the cross in runic letters.
 In 1822, scholars discovered the complete poem.
 They found it in northern Italy in the 10th-century “Vercelli book”.

 Although it was torn down and destroyed during the start of the protestant revolt.
-It was rebuilt as much as possible due to the fear of the iconography ended.
+It was rebuilt as much as possible due to the fear that the iconography would end.
 Although it was a time of religious unrest.
 Thank goodness, the phrases written in the runes were kept in the Codice Vercelli.
 That is why it is said that the Codex was kept in Vercelli, Italy.

 The Dream of The Rood, a summary of the poem